Second Polish Republic: Geography

 The Second Polish Republic was mainly flat with an average elevation of 233 m above sea level, except for the southernmost Carpathian Mountains (after the Second World War and its border changes, the average elevation of Poland decreased to 173 m).
 Only 13% of territory, along the southern border, was higher than 300 m.
 The highest elevation in the country was Mount Rysy, which rises 2499 m in the Tatra Range of the Carpathians, approximately 95 km south of Kraków.
 Between October 1938 and September 1939, the highest elevation was Lodowy Szczyt (known in Slovak as Ľadový štít), which rises 2627 m above sea level.
 The largest lake was Lake Narach.

-The country's total area, after the annexation of Zaolzie, was 389720 km2.
+The country's total area, after the annexation of Trans-Olza, was 389720 km2.
 It extended 903 km from north to south and 894 km from east to west.
 On 1 January 1938, total length of boundaries was 5529 km, including: 140 km of coastline (out of which 71 km were made by the Hel Peninsula), the 1412 km with Soviet Union, 948 kilometers with Czechoslovakia (until 1938), 1912 km with Germany (together with East Prussia), and 1081 km with other countries (Lithuania, Romania, Latvia, Danzig).
 The warmest yearly average temperature was in Kraków among major cities of the Second Polish Republic, at 9.1 C in 1938; and the coldest in Wilno (7.6 C in 1938).
 Extreme geographical points of Poland included Przeświata River in Somino to the north (located in the Braslaw county of the Wilno Voivodeship); Manczin River to the south (located in the Kosów county of the Stanisławów Voivodeship); Spasibiorki near railway to Połock to the east (located in the Dzisna county of the Wilno Voivodeship); and Mukocinek near Warta River and Meszyn Lake to the west (located in the Międzychód county of the Poznań Voivodeship).